-The Compensation Committee of the Board of Directors is currently composed of the following four non-employee directors: Eric Ende, Chair, Patrick G. LePore, James Scibetta and Matthew Wikler.
-During the last fiscal year, the Compensation Committee was composed of the following four non-employee directors: Chair, Eric Ende, Patrick G. LePore, James Scibetta and Matt Wikler.
+The Compensation Committee of the Board of Directors is currently, and was for the last fiscal year, composed of the following four non-employee directors: Eric Ende, Chair, Patrick G. LePore, James Scibetta and Matthew Wikler.
 No member of the Compensation Committee is or was formerly an officer or an employee of the Company during the last fiscal year.
 In addition, no executive officer of the Company serves on the compensation committee or board of directors of a company for which any of the Company's directors serve as an executive officer.
 Please see Item 13.